henryscala/hairtail/readme.md

 \h{intro-hairtail} Introduction of Hairtail

 ## inline format
-\e \s inline format command emphasis and strong
+\e means emphasis.
+Counterpart of html is `<em></em>`.

+\s means strong.
+Counterpart of html is `<strong></strong>`

+\w is for hyper links. \w{https://github.com/henryscala}{Henryscala}.

 ## raw text
 \r~~~{raw text inside, which may be multiple line}~~~, the number of ~ is [0-n].
 The intention is that inside the brace, no escape is required.

 ## TODO
 Handle blank char.
-It should not be so strict. blanks before or after some keyword or meta chars shall be ignored.
+It should not be so strict.
+Blanks before or after some keyword or meta chars shall be ignored.

-INline format should be with Paragraph, need to combine them
+Generate Table

+Generate List that may be nested